wabreisch/LPTHW/README.md

 ## LPTHW
-Me working through all of the LPTHW exercises!
+Me working through all of the LPTHW exercises.